-Throughout Andrew's life as a stay-at-home parent he was always active in whatever denomination he found himself, mostly as a Catechist or Lector, sometimes as a Chorister.
+Throughout Andrew's life as a stay-at-home parent, he was always active in whatever denomination he found himself, mostly as a Catechist or Lector, sometimes as a Chorister.
 In the early 1980s Andrew’s family converted to Catholicism and he obtained his Certificate A in Religious Education and began serving as a Liturgist, Lector and Adult Faith Educator--positions he held until his transition in 1998.

 At the beginning of 1994, Andrew had developed bi-polar affective disorder resulting from brain damage due to epilepsy.
-During this period he began to realise his manhood.
+During this period, he began to realise his manhood.
 During his transition Andrew returned to study and obtained a BA in Psych/Philosophy and upon completion in 1998 went on to obtain a certificate III in telephone counselling before volunteering for the Gay and Lesbian Counselling Service of NSW.
 He left there when the Service moved to a more inaccessible suburb.

 In September 1998, Andrew met his future wife Jessica at the Gender Centre and became engaged New Year’s Day 1999.
 They were united in a Service of Holy Union in the Uniting Church in August that year.
 In May of 2003, Andrew and Jessica were legally married in a Nuptial Mass at the Pro Cathedral of Saint John the Beloved - then the Ecumenical Catholic Church of Australia.

+It is now 17 years since their legal marriage.
+In the interval Andrew has worked voluntarily with the terminally ill as an Art Therapist but now requires more time for his current ministry.
+Andrew’s current ministry as a Member of the Ministry Team includes Leading, Preaching and overseeing and guiding the over 65 bible Study.
 Andrew began writing Apologetics for Queer Christianity in the late 90s and now continues writing Liberation Theology and is currently involved in a project to foster an honest reading of the Quran.

 (This biographical statement provided by Andrew Blair.)

-Biography Date: July, 2005
+Biography Date: July, 2005; rev June 2021

-Ecumenical Catholic Church | International Human Rights | Queer/non-conforming | Transgender activism | Australia
+Catholic (Ecumenical (EEC), United Ecumenical (UEC)) | International Human Rights | Trans activism | Australia